muratkeremozcan/appsyncmasterclass-backend/README.md

 `aws cognito-idp --region eu-west-1 sign-up --client-id <yourEnvVarForWebCognitoUserPoolClientId> --username <yourEmail> --password <yourPw> --user-attributes Name=name,Value=<yourName>`

 Once the command goes through, we should have an unconfirmed user in the Cognito console.
-Confirm the user here.
+Confirm the user here, it will populate in DDB - make sure you never delete it or you have to do the steps again.
 Go to AppSync and sign in with the user.
 Create a query for `getMyProfile` and we should see results.

 ![AppSyncQuery](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/7qxfzx1880j0670i33j5.png)